brookpatten/MrGibbs/README.md

 * Enable I2C (sudo raspi-config)
 * Fast boot (don't wait for network)
 * Enable SSH (if you want it)
+* Disable Shell and Kernel Messages on the serial connection
 * Boot to command prompt
 * Update kernel
 ```